Why Should Airlines Care About Experimentation?

 This scale is what makes revenue management (RM) so valuable: very small improvements in pricing can translate into large financial gains.
 For Delta, a 1% improvement in ticket pricing capabilities would add roughly $520 million to their bottom line.
 As a result, pricing analysts, revenue managers, operations researchers, and countless other professionals spend a considerable amount of time trying to incrementally improve their systems, processes, and ways of working.
 These improvements are numerous and diversified, touching pricing, product, revenue management systems, overbooking levels, competitor response strategies, and more.

-They could track daily revenue and look at what changed before and after the fare increase, but this isn’t ideal either.
+One could track daily revenue and look at what changed before and after the fare increase, but this isn’t ideal either.
 You can’t simply compare transactions day over day without considering the future value of remaining capacity.
 You might sell a seat right now for $10, but that doesn’t mean you wouldn’t have sold it closer to departure for $300.
 More fundamentally, when comparing before and after, you always face the question: are market conditions now similar to what they were before the change?
 In a highly seasonal and dynamic business like the airline industry, this is rarely the case.
 When you’re trying to measure very small incremental gains (less than 2%), these things matter a lot.
 It’s just too easy to make the wrong call, and the cost of being slightly wrong is large.
 This is why proper experimentation is so valuable for airlines.

 Online experimentation is not so straightforward in revenue management